Joystream/joystream-landing/README.md

 WIP: describe how we use GitHub, in particular

-- repo creation, naming and formatting policies
+- Repo creation, naming, and formatting policies.
-- how to use this repo, in particular managing label sets, projects, etc.
+- How to use this repo, in particular, managing label sets, projects, etc.
-- explain gitflow
+- Explain gitflow.
-- collaboration, membership status policies.
+- Collaboration, membership status policies.